IndraniDey1/spring-boot-s2i-app/README-odo.md

 **Login to openshift using odo and do the following steps

-- login url -u username -p password
+- odo login url -u username -p password

 **Build and Deploy to opemshift

 - odo project create project some-project-name      ( this will create a project in openshift)
-- Go to your code base and issue this command
+- Go to your code base and issue these commands
   - odo create java            ( since this is a java project, if nodejs project then do oc create nodejs )
   - odo push
   - odo url create --port 8080
   - odo push
   - odo url list
-- curl <url>
+  - curl url

 -
 That is it.